 If we introduce an important product, the topic is on the agenda of our sales meetings various times.
 In total, our sales engineers are exposed to such an important training topic approx. 6 hours.
 When the new product is officially launched all sales engineers are requested to go in addition through a 30 minute online course and take a final test.
 The online test covers both theoretical, workshop and customer oriented content.

-At the same time we book our international sales staff on the identical 30 minute online course that German sales went through.
+At the same time we enroll our international sales staff in the identical 30 minute online course that German sales went through.
 The only difference is that the course is in English (we have subsidiaries and independent sales partners in about 50 countries).
-In a view cases we also have the course in an Asian language, but that is not standard yet.
+In a few cases we also have the course in an Asian language, but that is not standard yet.

 And here comes the astonishing result: